Environment-Agency-Gov/saco-core/docs/data.rst

 See the :doc:`fields` and :doc:`tutorial` pages for more explanation of each of the tables involved in SACO input/output.
-Synthetic examples of the tables/data (with no relationship to any real waterbodies or artificial influences) are available in the repository (under tests/data).
+Synthetic examples of the tables/data (with no relationship to any real waterbodies or artificial influences) are available in the repository (under the examples directory, as well as in tests/data).
 These examples can be read in and viewed using the notebook in the examples folder of the repository.